Resources and Publications

-Person-centred active support 'Every Moment has Potential'
+Person-centered active support 'Every Moment has Potential'

 www.activesupportresource.net.au - Provides an introduction to Person Centred Active Support - a way of working that enables everyone, no matter what their level of intellectual or physical disability, to make choices and participate in meaningful activities and social relationships.
 Developed specifically with Disability Support staff in mind.

 'Supporting Inclusion' What does it mean to a person with intellectual disabilities?

 http://supportinginclusion.weebly.com (password: encounter).
 The purpose of this resource is to create a space where disability support workers can think about what social inclusion means for people with intellectual disability, and learn or refresh some useful tools and strategies to support people with intellectual disability in ways that will promote their social inclusion.